 If you want more fantasy authors and reading-order guides like this one, start with my Fantasy Books in Order index.

-19 thoughts on “Percy Jackson Books in Order: How to Read Rick Riordan’s Books”
+19 thoughts on “Percy Jackson Books in Order: All 30+ Books by Rick Riordan”

 Percy does appear as a side character in Trials of Apollo